urbanspr1nter/nesthing/docs/PPU.md

 Now it's time to implement the PPU (Picture Processing Unit)!
 Where do we begin?
 This document aims to give the programmer a "first start" when it comes to writing basic NES PPU emulation.

-At this current time, `NesThing` doesn't really have a full-featured PPU -- yet.
-However, *Mario Bros.* and *Donkey Kong* are somewhat playable, so the document aims to explain the PPU in this context.

-The following discussion aims to give the reader an approach to achieve the same thing with their own implementation.
+Usually, the best games to start out with in emulating a PPU is to attempt to emulate one of the earlier NES games.
+This can either be something like Mario Bros., or Donkey Kong. `NesThing` initially had a PPU implementation that would simply output 1 complete frame of Donkey Kong at a time.
+After sanity checks, scanline rendering was implemented.
+So, the following discussion aims to give the reader an approach to achieve the same thing with their own implementation.

 I should also warn that everything that will be discussed in this document is in the context of **NTSC video**.
 However, most of the information is applicable to PAL too.
 I suppose that it's just the *exact* numbers will be slightly different, but if you're familiar with video, you will know what to look out for: refresh rates, timings, etc. These are all easily referenced elsewhere.

 ## The Facts

 The system architecture of the NES is not **von Neumann**.
-In other words, it is **not** a system architecture that is designed for components to work serially, where all input is given to the CPU, and the CPU works to give output to some other device.
+In other words, it is **not** a system architecture that is designed for components to work serially through the CPU.
+For example: all input is given to the CPU, and the CPU works to give output to some other device.
 The basic diagram from this [article](https://en.wikipedia.org/wiki/Von_Neumann_architecture) is shown below:

 ![von Neumann architecture](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e5/Von_Neumann_Architecture.svg/2560px-Von_Neumann_Architecture.svg.png)

 Notice that the central processing unit is literally the **central** processing unit.
 All input data from I/O devices is passed through some bus where the CPU receives this information, and processes this information for output.

-To give a very dumbed-down example, think of the von Neumann architecture in the perspective of a desktop computer.
-With input data being passed through to the CPU, this means that a key stroke from the keyboard would be registered as a binary stream of data from a controller to the CPU.
+To give a very simple example, think of the von Neumann architecture in the perspective of a desktop computer.
+With input data being passed through to the CPU, this means that a key press from the keyboard would be registered as a binary stream of data from a controller to the CPU.
 The CPU is then responsible for interpreting this data and then outputting it onto another component in the system, such as a monitor.

-Since the NES is not a von Neumann machine, and the CPU and PPU do not execute serially.
+Since the NES is not a von Neumann machine, the CPU and PPU do not execute serially.
 These two components then execute in parallel.
 To make matters more interesting, the CPU and PPU share the same data bus.
 In effect, these components can interfere with each other through corruption of data depending on how programs (games) are written.

 To the beginner emulator author such as myself, I have found that understanding the pattern on how the CPU and PPU execute alongside one another, is not immediately obvious.
 Personally, I was used to the von Neumann style architecture of execution, and could not accept the fact that the CPU and PPU were independent and must cooperate with each other through the use of various registers and flags found within them.